camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ## Limitations of the Serialization of the Mapping Result

-The predefined mappings `singleOutput`, `collectValues` and `outputList` map the decision result to collections.
+The predefined mappings `singleResult`, `collectEntries` and `resultList` map the decision result to collections.
 The implementation of the collections are from the JDK and contains untyped values as Objects.
 When a collection is saved as process variable then it is serialized as object value because there is no suitable primitive value type.
 Depends on your [object value serialization]({{< relref "user-guide/process-engine/variables.md#object-value-serialization" >}}), this can lead to deserialization problems.

 In case you are using the default build-in object serialization, the variable can not be deserialized if the JDK is upgraded or changed and contains an incompatible version of the collection class.
 Otherwise, if you are using another serialization like JSON then you should consider that the untyped value is deserializable.
 For example, a collection of date values can not be deserialized using JSON because JSON has no registered mapper for date by default.

 The same problems can occur by using a custom output variable mapping since `DmnDecisionTableResult` have methods that returns the same collections as the predefined mappers.
 Additionally, it is not recommended to save a `DmnDecisionTableResult` or a `DmnRuleResult` as process variable because the implementation can change in a new version of Camunda BPM.

 To be aware of these problems, you can use primitive variables only.
 Alternatively, you can use a custom object for serialization that you can control by yourself.

 # Accessing Process Variables from Decision Tables